98yejin/AffinityUI/README.md

 ## Usage

-Here's a simple example of how to use our design components with the ThemeProvider:
+Here's a simple example of how to use design components with the ThemeProvider:

 ```tsx
 import React from "react";